lukeprofits/Bulk_Downloader_For_AltCensored.com/README.md

 A bulk-downloader for [AltCensored.com](https://altcensored.com/), a site that archives controversial YouTube channels that have a chance of being banned.

+When a creator is banned on YouTube, years of helpful content is removed, and AltCensored is a place where this content can be recovered.

-(I do not endorese all the content on the site, but it can be a good source when looking for YouTube channels that have been deleted.)
+(I do not endorese all the content on the site, but it can be a good source when looking for YouTube channels that have been banned.)

 # How To Use